A Fundamental Line of Black Hole Activity: Introduction

-Many black hole systems may not have measured compact radio emission or X-ray emission yet may have bolometric luminosity and beam power estimates obtained using other tracers.
-To determine whether the relationship between outflow properties, accretion disk properties, and black hole mass or Eddington luminosity are consistent with those indicated by the FP of black hole activity, it is helpful to see if the FP may be rewritten in terms of other parameters such as dimensionless beam power and dimensionless bolometric luminosity.
-The fact that the FP is valid over a very large black hole mass range suggests that it can be written in terms of dimensionless luminosities.
+In addition, many black hole systems have empirical estimates of the bolometric accretion disk luminosity obtained with tracers other than X-ray emission or beam power estimates obtained with tracers other than compact radio emission, and thus can not be placed directly on the FP.
+For these sources, it is important to compare their properties with those of sources on the FP to determine whether they are governed by similar or different physical mechanisms.
+Such a comparison has important implications for the physics of the outflows and the accretion disk properties relative to the black hole masses for different types of sources.
+To determine whether the relationship between outflow properties, accretion disk properties, and black hole mass or Eddington luminosity are consistent with those indicated by the FP, it is helpful to see if the FP may be rewritten in terms of other quantities such as Eddington normalized beam power and Eddington normalized bolometric luminosity.
+The fact that the FP is valid over a very large black hole mass range suggests that it can be written in terms of these dimensionless luminosities.
 With this representation, more sources can be compared, and the range of values of dimensionless beam power and dimensionless bolometric luminosity and the relationship between these quantities can be studied.
-The question of whether the FP can be recast in dimensionless form is addressed in section 2.
-Applications to data sets to obtain dimensionless luminosities are presented in section 3.
-The results are summarized and discussed in section 4.
+In section 2, it is shown that the FP is likely the empirical manifestation of an underlying relationship between the dimensionless beam power and dimensionless bolometric accretion disk luminosity.
+Applications to data sets are presented in section 3.
+The results and implications are discussed in section 4, and summarized in section 5.